comsystan/comsystanj/description/Description2DImage.md

 - Anguiano et al., Journal of Microscopy, 1993, [DOI 10.1111/j.1365-2818.1993.tb03416.x](https://doi.org/10.1111/j.1365-2818.1993.tb03416.x)

 ### Tug of war dimension
-- Fractal dimension is computed by using a tug of war algorithm
+- Fractal dimension by using a tug of war algorithm
 - 8-bit binary images
 - Binary [0, >0] algorithm
 - The number of boxes with distinct sizes according to the power of 2 can be set